10 Top Google ranking factors in 2025

 Regardless, link back to your money pages from the URLs, content, or posts with the most traffic.

-As a result, you leverage the traffic of the external source and their authority for your page.
+As a result, you leverage the traffic of the external source and its authority for your page.
 And since your pages are already internally linked, there will be a somewhat combo effect.

 However, linking to any site won’t benefit your rankings on search results.
 You need sources that are in your niche.
 And they must be trustworthy.
 How?